 for nature of the trip of tourist.
 According to the survey results, value addition to agro

 –tourism is a new opportunity in the sector to create a novel venture.

-Key Words (5 Words) Agri-Tourism, tree shaping, Tourism, venture, protentional.
+Key Words (5 Words) Agri-Tourism, tree shaping, tourism, venture, protentional.